amethyst/bracket-lib/manual/src/consoles.md

 * `with_font_bg(filename, character width, character height, color)` lets you register a font with an explicit background color that will be converted to transparent.
 * `with_vsync(bool)` lets you turn vertical refresh sync on or off.
 This uncaps your frame rate, but may lead to visual tearing on some systems.
 * `with_fullscreen(bool)` lets you specify that the game should try and run in full screen mode, as opposed to a window.
 * `with_fps_cap(fps)` lets you cap the maximum frames per second at which the game will render, explicitly sleeping to keep CPU load manageable.
+If you don't specify an FPS cap, it defaults to 30 frames per second.
 * `with_platform_specific(hint)` is used for those times you need to tell a renderer something, but that feature can't work in all render targets.
 These will be documented in the render targets.
 * `with_advanced_input(bool)` lets you change the input mechanism from populating the key/mouse variables to a stream of keyboard/mouse events.
 * `with_automatic_console_resize(bool)` lets you change the behavior of resizing the window.
 Instead of scaling the console up or down to fit the window, a resize event re-calculates the size of the consoles and expands/shrinks them to fit.
 You can query the current size of a layer from the context in `tick`.